DavidAnson/markdownlint/README.md

 Configures the rules to use.

-Object keys are rule names or aliases and values are the rule's configuration.
+Object keys are rule names/aliases; object values are the rule's configuration.
-The value `false` disables a rule, `true` enables its default configuration, and passing an object customizes its settings.
+The value `false` disables a rule, `true` enables its default configuration, and passing an object value customizes that rule.
 Setting the special `default` rule to `true` or `false` includes/excludes all rules by default.
+In the absence of a configuration object, all rules are enabled.
 Enabling or disabling a tag name (ex: `whitespace`) affects all rules having that tag.

 The `default` rule is applied first, then keys are processed in order from top to bottom with later values overriding earlier ones.
 Keys (including rule names, aliases, tags, and `default`) are not case-sensitive.

 Example: